William D. Cochran: Later years

 After graduating from Michigan, Cochran returned to the Upper Peninsula.
 He was the owner of William D. Cochran Freight Lines in Iron Mountain, Michigan, and he also served a director of the Commercial Bank.
 In 1936, he acquired a motor freight line in Minnesota, extending his operations into Ontonagon, Rockland, Calumet, and nearby towns.
 In June 1936, he was also named a director of the Federal Reserve Bank of Minneapolis.
-He served for eight years as a Class C director of the Minneapolis Federal Reserve Bank before being appointed the Deputy Chairman in 1946.
-He served as the Deputy Chairman for five years from 1946 to 1950.
+He served for eight years as a Class C director of the Minneapolis Federal Reserve Bank before being appointed the deputy chairman in 1946.
+He served as the deputy chairman for five years from 1946 to 1950.
+Cochran died on December 5, 1951, at his home in Iron Mountain, Michigan.

 In 1998, Cochran was inducted into the Upper Peninsula Sports Hall of Fame.